akidameri/kiropro_objectdetection/README.md

 ## The maincodes/domain-randomisation-with-physics Directory

-Inside the maincodes/domain-randomisation-with-physics directory, you will find codes to generate synthetic data to create domain randomisation datasets, discussed in Chapter 6.3.
+Inside the maincodes/domain-randomisation-with-physics directory, you will find codes to generate synthetic data to create domain randomisation (DR) datasets, discussed in Chapter 6.3.

 ## Others
 Other code files inside the maincodes directory consist of:

-1) bb2d_visualizer_npy.py :
+1) bb2d_visualizer_npy.py : The code is used to visualise the bounding box annotation from the label files.

+2) dataset_reducer.py: The code is used to reduce the size of dataset.
+The code will randomly choose image and label files based on the input percentage reduction, and omit them.
+It is used in the approaches in Chapter 6.1 and Chapter 6.2.

+3) format_bb2d_labels_domain_rand.py and format_bb2d_labels_syndata_gen.py: They are used to convert the default label format to YOLO label format.
+The difference between these two is that, the format_bb2d_labels_domain_rand.py is mainly used to convert labels within DR datasets, while the another code is used for other datasets outside DR applications.

+4) move_and_rename.py: The code is used to move and rename image and label files

+5) train_val_test_split.py: It used to split the dataset into training, validation, and test sets.